-If the air void spacing factor exceeds 0.0100 inch, use the following formula as a guide to determine the target air content:
+If the AVA spacing factor exceeds 0.0100 inch, use Equation C to determine the target air content required to produce an acceptable spacing factor.

-Minimum % air content at 0.0100 inch = % air measured + (measured spacing factor -0.0100)/0.0010.
+Equation C: Min. % air content at 0.0100 inch = % air measured + (measured AVA spacing factor - 0.0100)/0.0010.

-Mixes with Laboratory or Field Prequalification spacing factors greater than 0.0100 inch will not be approved.
+Mixes with Laboratory or Field Prequalification AVA spacing factors greater than 0.0100 inch will not be approved.

-When AVA spacing factors exceed 0.010 inches (0.25 mm) take immediate steps to reduce the spacing factor.
+When AVA spacing factors exceed 0.0100 inch take immediate steps to reduce the spacing factor.
 The Field Engineer will conduct an investigation using the following steps.
 If any one of the steps 1 through 9 corrects the problem, the Field Engineer will stop the investigation.
 The steps may be completed in combination and/or out of order.
 For example some may want to conduct steps 5 or 6 before some of the other steps.